 Father of Tyrone (aged 9) who attends a Specialist Group.

 Can we take this opportunity to say what a life saver, for all in this family, the Short Breaks allocation has been.
 To have a regular, high energy exercise clubs that addresses the ADHD, sleep disorder as well as the social issues in his Autism has made a massive impact.

 Mother of Harry (aged 9) who receives 1:1 Community Support.

 Individuals are offered an initial 50 hours of free support per year which may be increased up to a maximum of 100 hours per year if needs or circumstances change.

 The cost of some services will be the responsibility of the parents and carers.
-For example; Scouts or Brownie subscription, Specialist Group admission, entrance fees, individual lessons and so on.
+For example Scouts or Brownie subscription, Specialist Group admission, entrance fees, individual lessons.